This is a discussion of the Hadoop MapReduce component of the Apache Hadoop “big data” project (version 2.7).

 Example 1: the goal is to see whether, for each value of column X, there is a record where column Y is null.
 There may be multiple records where X=1 and Y is null, in which case the map-function will output a “matched” record for each one.
 However the reduce-function doesn’t care how many records match for a specific X, just whether there is at least one.
 So for each X the combiner can throw away all but one record, and save network traffic and time.

-Example 2: given records with some numerical value X and some other useful columns, we want to find the single record with the minimum X. The mapper cannot perform a “min” test, as it doesn’t know when it processes early records whether a later one has a lower value for X. However the combiner can look at a whole batch of records and output only the record which has the min X within that batch.
+Example 2: given records with some category C and a numerical value X, we want to find the minimum X for each category.
+A mapper cannot perform a complete “min” test, as it doesn’t know what records are being processed in other mapper instances.
+However the combiner can look at arbitrary batches of records and output only the record which has the min X within that batch.
 Exactly how many records get sent to the reducer then depends on the number of “batches”, which is decided by the framework not the app - but it cannot harm.

 A combiner is also called a “mini-reducer”, as it has a signature somewhat like a reducer-function.
 However it only sees subsets of the overall dataset at a time, unlike the “real” reducer which is guaranteed to see the whole result-set for a specific category.